Evaluating the Deductive Competence of Large Language Models: Results

 \subsection{Analysis 2 Results}

-A follow-up experiment examines whether alternative presentation formats may improve performance.
+A follow-up experiment examines whether alternative presentation formats may improve performance, given some previous results that suggest LLMs may have better reasoning performance with more explicit representations (e.g., \citealp{saparov_testing_2023}).
 In addition to the standard presentation format (\textbf{classic}), we investigate three additional formats.
 In the \textbf{front} condition, the problems include descriptions of the front of each card.
 In the \textbf{back} condition, the problems include descriptions of the hypothetical category of the item on the back of the card.
 In the \textbf{both} condition, the problems include descriptions of both the front and the hypothetical category on the back of the card.
-We created alternative formats for all the content types: \textbf{realistic social rules}, \textbf{realistic non-social rules}, \textbf{shuffled social rules}, and \textbf{shuffled non-social rules}.
-We use domain conditional PMI as our scoring metric.
+We created alternative formats for all of the content types: \textbf{realistic social rules}, \textbf{realistic non-social rules}, \textbf{shuffled social rules}, and \textbf{shuffled non-social rules}.
+We use DCPMI as our scoring metric.

 The best fitting statistical model includes an interaction between presentation format, social rule status, and content type plus a random effect for item instances.
 Adding factors for LLM and problem familiarity did not improve overall model fit, suggesting that performance does not vary substantially by model or by familiarity.
-We find significant main effects for classic versus front presentation format (OR = 1.19, 95\% CI: [1.06 - 1.34], $z=2.79$, $p<0.01$), front versus back presentation format (OR = 1.28, 95\% CI: [1.09 - 1.50], $z=3.17$, $p<0.01$) and back versus both presentation format (OR = 1.15, 95\% CI: [1.00 - 1.31], $z=1.98$, $p<0.05$).

-Focusing further on presentation formats, we also find significant interactions, between the front versus back presentation format and social rule status (OR = 1.22, 95\% CI: [1.06-1.40], $z=2.60$, $p<0.01$) and back versus both presentation format and social rule status (OR=1.25, 95\% CI: [1.09 - 1.44], $z=3.30$, $p<0.001$).
-For shuffled versus realistic rules, we find significant interactions between classic and front presentation formats (OR=1.22, 95\% CI: [1.08 - 1.37], $z=2.96$, $p<0.01$) and front versus back presentation formats (OR=1.17, 95\% CI: [1.02 - 1.34], $z=2.04$, $p<0.05$).
-We find a significant interaction between social rule status and shuffled versus realistic rules (OR = 1.32, 95\% CI: [1.17 - 1.48], $z=4.66$, $p<0.001$).
-No three way interactions were significant ($z$-values $= (1.92,1.88,1.50)$, all $p>0.05$).
-See Figures ~\ref{a2interaction1} and ~\ref{a2interaction2} for plots of the interactions.